Ma Gastronomie

-The book has detailed sections on Fernand Point, La Pyramide (the restaurant), his cuisine, wines, spirit etc.
+The book has detailed sections on Fernand Point, La Pyramide (the restaurant), his cuisine, wines, spirits, etc.

 English edition

 The first English edition of the book was published in 1974.
-In its second English edition published in 2008 by Rookery publishers, the foreword is done by the noted American chef of The French Laundry restaurant, Thomas Keller.
+In its second English edition published in 2008 by Rookery publishers, the foreword is by noted American chef of The French Laundry restaurant Thomas Keller.
 He has cited Point's work as being very significant to his training in his introduction to Ma Gastronomie.